 Internet search engine Google is drawing praise from civil libertarians for its refusal to hand over records about the search requests of millions of its users to federal prosecutors.
 Government lawyers say they need the information to defend a law meant to protect children from online pornography.

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

-And I'm Michelle Norris.
+And I'm Michele Norris.
 The stock market took a dive today.
 The Dow Jones Industrial Average posting its biggest one-day point drop in almost three years.
 The Dow lost 213 points, or 1.9 percent.
 The NASDAQ, full of technology stocks, lost two and a third percent.

 What was behind the drop?
 Analysts say disappointing earnings reports from big companies, including General Electric and Citigroup played a part, as well as high energy prices.
 They also point to a big loss on the date for Google.
 Stock in the internet darling plunged eight percent.
 Market watchers chalk that up to concern that at $400 a share, Google was over valued.
 There's also concern about the fight Google has found itself in with the Justice Department.